Danny Barrow

-Daniel John Barrow (born 16 November 1995) is a professional footballer who plays as a midfielder for AC Oulu.
+Daniel John Barrow (born 16 November 1995) is a professional footballer who plays as a midfielder for Cymru Premier side Penybont.
 He has represented Wales at youth international level.

 Career

 Barrow began his career in the academies of Plymouth Argyle and West Bromwich Albion.
 Following his release from West Brom, Barrow trained with Major League Soccer side Sporting Kansas City, but wasn't signed by the club.

 Barrow had spells with both Bath City and Truro City, before moving to the United States to join NASL side Jacksonville Armada on 18 December 2015.

 He made his professional debut on 8 May 2016, in a 0–1 loss to Rayo OKC.

 Barrow moved to North Carolina FC on 28 July 2017 in exchange which saw Barrow and Jonathan Glenn head to North Carolina and Brian Shriver to Jacksonville.

 After leaving North Carolina at the end of the 2017 season, Barrow was without a club until August 2018, where he joined Portuguese side, Boavista FC.

 In August 2023, Barrow joined Veikkausliiga side AC Oulu from Swedish side Husqvarna on a deal until the end of the year.

+In September 2026 he moved to Cymru Premier side Penybont.